• Loading stock data...

 FloSports also has a minority stake in the High Limit Racing dirt series (alongside NASCAR champion Kyle Larson), and owns and operates the “Night in America Series” for FloRacing (also dirt racing), FloGrappling (jiu-jitsu), and FloWrestling.

 Dirt racing has been a big audience driver for FloSports this year, as a rep for the company told FOS it accumulated 220 million video views on the site in 2025.
-The Kubota Gateway Dirt National last weekend was one the most-viewed events of the year on FloRacing with more than 30 million views.
+The Kubota Gateway Dirt National last weekend was one of the most-viewed events of the year on FloRacing with more than 30 million views.

 Floreani declined to specify how much FloSports paid for the Late Model Dirt Series, but said that they project “well above $5 million in revenue and think we can get this to tens of millions a year as a property.”

-In a phenomenon that is unthinkable in other sports, NASCAR drivers such as Larson, Kyle Busch, and Christian Bell also race in the Late Model Dirt Series and High Limit Racing events, albeit not fulltime.
+In a phenomenon that is unthinkable in other sports, NASCAR drivers such as Larson, Kyle Busch, and Christian Bell also race in the Late Model Dirt Series and High Limit Racing events, albeit not full-time.
 All three will compete at the Chili Bowl in January

 NASCAR drivers of this caliber make a fortune, and there’s inherent risk in auto racing, not to mention that it’s extra work.
 Why do they do it?